debbhie/PERSONAL-BANK-STATEMENT-ANALYSIS/README.md

 |Nov 2024|	Savings	|₦600,054	|Positive action—schedule recurring instead|
 |Dec 2024|	Savings	|₦300,054	|Good follow-up savings behavior|
 |Jun 2025|	Delivery|₦216,054	|One large delivery fromthe USA|

+## Critical Thinking Highlights
+* Categorization Challenge: Many transactions had unclear descriptions.
+I built a custom classification logic in SQL using pattern matching to accurately group them.
+* Root Cause Analysis: I didn’t just identify what I spent, I explored why.
+For example, a rise in transfers during Q4 aligned with family-related expenses.
+* Behavioral Insight: I noticed “inflow spikes” didn’t always result in savings leading to insights about lifestyle inflation.

+# KEY INSIGHTS
+* High Commitment to Savings (40.31%)
+A major chunk of debit transactions went into savings, showing that i have a strong financial discipline.
+This is the largest category of spending, which is a positive indicator of long-term planning and wealth-building intent.

+* Food Spending Is Significantly High (27.27%)
+Food accounts for more than one-quarter of total spending.
+While food is essential, this level may suggests possible overspending.

+* "Others" Is the Largest Unclear Category (12.7%)
+The third-largest spending category is “Others”, which lacks transparency.
+This can hide unmonitored or impulse expenses, making it difficult for me to evaluate spending habits clearly.

+* Inconsistent Monthly Spending Pattern
+Outflows spiked between October and December 2024, and again in June 2025.
+The inflows also rose dramatically in July 2025, suggesting income fluctuation or ad hoc earnings.
+This variation might affect monthly budget stability.

+* Top 5 Largest Transactions Were Transfers
+All top 5 largest debits were processed as transfers, and four of them were for savings, food, or delivery.
+These high-value items reflect both responsible and lifestyle spending, but also highlight a reliance on manual transfers.

+# RECOMMENDATIONS
+* Break Down the “Others” Category
+Track the process of spending unplanned money.
+This category should never exceed 5% monthly.
+The goal is to improve transparency in spending.

+* Set a Monthly Cap for Food Expenses
+I Aim to keep food expenses under 20% of monthly debit by creating a grocery budget, tracking meal expenses weekly, and identifying which months consistently exceed the threshold.
+The goal is to Curb lifestyle inflation and reduce leakage.

+* Create a Lifestyle Expense KPI Monitor
+I will Use Power BI DAX to group delivery, skincare, beauty, social support, and miscellaneous into a "Lifestyle" categoryand Set up alerts or color triggers when this category exceeds 10% of your monthly spend.
+The Goal is to monitor non-essential spending.

+* Automate Savings Instead of Manual Transfers
+Since savings are frequent and high-value, i will use automated standing orders to avoid missing goals.
+And also break savings into short-term (emergency fund) and long-term (investment) categories for better tracking.
+The Goal is to improve efficiency and goal alignment.

+* Smooth Out Monthly Spending with Budget Forecasting Given the seasonal spikes (Oct–Dec and June), i will implement a forecast or budget planner to preempt high-spend months.
+The Goal is to create a sustainable monthly financial flow.